 We’ve heard some rumors of other companies working on cameras that will give Sony a run for their money and make that segment of the market competitive for the very first time, but for the time being, if you want to own a mirrorless full frame camera you only get to from one manufacturer, and that’s it.
 Luckily for us consumers, Sony don’t seem too interested in making the most money out of their position and giving us cameras that aren’t worth their premium prices and instead, every product that belongs to their full frame line up of mirrorless cameras has had a lot going for them and every new addition to the series presents a worthy upgrade over its predecessor.
 This brings us to one of the most powerful cameras they currently have to offer, and that’s the Sony Alpha a7R III.

-While each of different models found in the Alpha a7 or a9 lineup is catered to different types of users, the a7R III is all about bringing out the best possible image quality and the highest resolution sensor.
+While each of different models found in the Alpha a7, a9 and even Alpha A99 lineup is catered to different types of users, the a7R III is all about bringing out the best possible image quality and the highest resolution sensor.
 That alone would be a good reason for a lot of photographers to invest in a premium camera, but the impressive features don’t end there.
 Sony also wanted the a7R III to perform very well when it comes to focusing and shooting fast, to record high-quality 4K videos, to work well even in harsh conditions, to bring excellent shooting experience thanks to its advanced LCD screen and EVF, to bring as much expandability as possible with dual SD card slots, headphone and microphone jacks and so much more.
 From the looks of it, we are in for quite a treat with the Sony Alpha a7R III, so let us take a quick look at its specifications before starting our in-depth review.

 Form the first time you take the Sony Alpha a7R III in your hand you’ll notice two things; that it has a little more heft to it than your traditional mirrorless camera and that it feels like you’re holding something a lot more serious than a camera in your hand (almost like a piece of military gear or something).
 The combination of magnesium alloy, grippy and textured materials and sharp and rounded corners shows that you’re holding a premium piece of gear.
 It doesn’t only look serious, but it also feels seriously good thanks to the nicely shaped front grip that allows you to hold the camera very tightly and securely, so you won’t need to use something like camera strap very often just because you’d fear that there’s a danger of dropping it.